YeeJone/Fresh-Blood-Demo/README.md

 # Fresh-Blood-Demo
-Demo of learning new knowledge～
+Demo of learning new knowledge